vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 * Slippage increases with decreasing C-ratio.

-## Angle's Core Module Reserve Allocation and Implemented Changes
+## Angle's Core Module Reserve Allocation and Recent Changes

 The Core module earns interest on these reserves by lending to other platforms.
-These strategies contribute to the Core module's appeal for Standard Liquidity Providers (SLPs), enabling interest generation, reserve accumulation, and veANGLE holder incentivization.
-It is critical to how Angle Protocol optimizes its collateral's efficiency; by mobilizing the liquidity into blue-chip DeFi protocols, Angle improves the capital efficiency of the collateral, allowing the cake-having (cap. efficiency) and cake-eating (adoption: attracting more SLPs, thereby buffering the system, which makes agEUR more stable and hence more attractive).
-It is done at the cost of additional smart contract risk, exposing the Core Module to contracts developed, controlled, and maintained by other protocols.
+These strategies enable interest generation, reserve accumulation, veANGLE holder incentivization, and contribute to the Core module's appeal for Standard Liquidity Providers (SLPs).
+By mobilizing liquidity into blue-chip DeFi protocols, Angle can offer the financial motive that enables the cake-having (over-collateralization) and cake-eating (capital efficiency).
+It is done at the cost of composability risk from exposing the Core Module to third-party protocols (and therefore all risks associated with those protocols).

 ### AIP-43 and the Shift in Reserve Strategy